 According to Kalpana Prasad of Fiji's Ministry of Information, local journalists often find it difficult to report clearly on complex issues like these.
 She believes further training is essential but said it is rarely offered.

 "This is an important workshop, especially given the multimedia component," she said, "Here on the islands we've become more westernized, and people are increasingly on the move.
 They now have less time for newspapers and radio, and many are using smartphones and tablets instead."

 The sea and the impact of climate change

 People on the Pacific Islands have always depended on the sea but scientific studies are showing that global warming will dramatically reduce the fish stocks.
 The 10-day workshop looked at how changes like this will directly affect the population.
-Participants produced reports and posted them on the
+Participants produced reports and posted them on the workshop blog.

 In one interview they spoke with Abdul Shaheem, a fisherman from Fiji's third-largest city, Nadi.
 "I started fishing 15 years ago," he told participants, "but over the past five years we've had to go further out to sea to catch anything.
 We're now using three times as much fuel as we used to and it takes four days to get a decent haul."